This site contains no information about the edibility or toxicity of mushrooms.

-Paxillus involutus, also know as Poison Pax, is a medium to large agaric with a strongly inrolled, yellow- to red-brown cap and crowded, decurrent gills extended down on the firm stem.
-The mushroom grows solitary or in trooping groups on soil in leaf woods and is moderately poisonous.
+Paxillus involutus, also known as Poison Pax, is a medium to large, widely distributed, variable species with a strongly inrolled, yellow- to red-brown cap and crowded, decurrent gills extended down on the firm stem.
+The mushroom grows solitary or in trooping groups on soil in leaf woods.

 initially convex then more funnel-shaped with a depressed centre and rolled rim, may be reddish-, yellowish- or olive-brown in colour.
 The surface is initially downy and later smooth, becoming sticky when wet.
 Gills

-brownish yellow, narrow, decurrent and forked, and can be peeled easily from the flesh.
+brownish yellow, narrow, decurrent (running down the stem), and can be peeled easily from the flesh.
 They further down toward the stem become more irregular and anastomose.
 If the gills are bruised they very rapidly turn rusty brown.
 Stem

 is similarly coloured as the cap, however bruising darker brown.
 It is smooth, equal or tapering downwards.
-The mushroom has no ring.
+The stem has no ring.
+Spore print

 on the First Nature Web site.